Revisiting Residue Codes for Modern Memories

-\fakesec{\OURnf{}(\MDDRold{}) Single Symbol Correct (SSC) Code} Server and enterprise machines often require a specific capability known as ``ChipKill''.
+\fakesec{\OURShortnf{}(\MDDRold{}) Single Symbol Correct (SSC) Code} Server and enterprise machines often require a specific capability known as ``ChipKill''.
 Informally, ChipKill allows operation even when one or more DRAM chips on a DIMM completely fail.
-While the DDR5 standard has been finalized and devices are being sampled, it is likely that older DDR4 standard devices will continue to be utilized for at least a few more years.
-So, we show how MUSE can be used to provide ECC for DDR4 DIMMs.
-For this class of devices, for server and enterprise settings, a specific type of capability known as ``ChipKill'' is desired.
-Informally, ChipKill allows operation even when one or more of the DRAM chips completely fails on a DIMM.

-Here we show how \OURShort{} can be used to design codes that can handle device failures.
-In constructing these codes, rather than designing for {\emph device} failures, we design for handling {\emph symbol} failures, as symbols are at least as large as DRAM devices, and usually a small multiple of the device size.
+While the DDR5 standard has been finalized\cite{jedec2020jesd796} and devices are being sold, older DDR4 devices will likely continue to be utilized for at least a few more years.
+Hence, we show how \OURShort{} can be used to provide ECC for DDR4 DIMMs.
+Rather than designing for \emph {device} failures, we design for handling \emph {symbol} failures, as symbols are at least as large as DRAM devices and usually a multiple of the device size.
 Thus, SSC code guarantees to correct errors originating in a single device on a DIMM.